swapnilxi/Company-Comparision/backend/README.md

-Company Comparables Finder
-Overview
-Create a next js and fastapi prototype application that identifies comparable public companies based on a target company's name and website.
+AI Analyst for Startup and Enterprise Evaluation Overview
+A Next.js + FastAPI application that evaluates startups and enterprises: analyzes a target company, identifies comparable public peers, and can enrich with financial metrics.

 Core Requirements
 Input Interface